airslice/czml-writer-wiki/CZML/Billboard.md

 **height** - [[Double]]

 The height of the billboard, in pixels (or meters, if `sizeInMeters` is true).
-By default, the native width of the image is used.
+By default, the native height of the image is used.

 **scaleByDistance** - [[NearFarScalar]]